 Simulation of fluid flows can be prohibitively expensive, especially for high Reynolds number (turbulent) flows where vortices have dramatically different sizes.
 To resolve these vortices, especially those with very small sizes, the computational grid has to be very fine, resulting in excessive computational cost.
 Meanwhile, finer grid requires smaller time step size, which further increases the overall computational cost.
-For example, direct numerical simulation (DNS) of a turbulent flow at moderate Reynolds number using a single CPU core can take hundreds of years to reach converged solution (this is not a joke).
+For example, direct numerical simulation (DNS) of a turbulent flow at a moderate Reynolds number using a single CPU core can take hundreds of years to complete.

 High performance computing (HPC) on massively parallel computer clusters is one of the most effective ways to address the aforementioned challenge.
 The figure below shows a schematic of the structure of a typical HPC cluster.
 The compute nodes are interconnected to each other (e.g., using Ethernet or InfiniBand switches) to allow mutual communications in a local network.
-The master node (or login node) is connected to both this local network and the outer world to allow users to remotely manage jobs that are running (or to be ran) on the compute nodes.
+The master node (or login node) is connected to both this local network and the outer world to allow users to remotely manage jobs on the compute nodes.
 Each node usually has its own local storage, memories, and synchronized operating system.
-The overall cluster can also have external shared file systems with very large capacity for data storage.
+The overall cluster can also have external shared file systems with very large capacity (Petabytes, for example) for data storage.

-My experience on parallel program development dates back to 2010.
-During that time, I developed multiple parallel post-processing programs (for example, parallel interpolation and integration programs on unstructured grids) using Fortran and the Message Passing Interface (MPI) library.
-Then in 2012, I started developing my own high-order accurate and massively parallel flow solvers that work on dynamic moving unstructured grids in both 2D and 3D.
-The underlying idea for parallelization is straight forward: we decompose a mesh into small partitions, and distribute each partition on to a processor for computation, and a processor needs to exchange information with its neighbouring processors by calling MPI subroutines.
+My experience on parallel program development also dates back to 2009.
+At that time, I developed multiple parallel programs (e.g., for interpolation and integration on unstructured grids) using the Message Passing Interface (MPI) standard.
+In 2012, I started developing my own high-order accurate and massively parallel flow solvers that work on both stationary and dynamic unstructured meshes.
+The fundamental idea for parallelization is simple: decompose a mesh into small partitions, then distribute each partition to a processor for computation, and inter-processor communication (data exchange) ensures unique and correct solutions.
 For example, the figure on the left shows the partitions of a simple mesh, where each color represents a partition.
-The figure on the right shows the parallel efficiency of one of my solvers on a mesh with several thousands of grid elements.
-It is seen that the solver can achieve almost ideal speedup as the scheme order increases.
-The development of a good parallel program requires not only in-depth understanding of the software, but also the hardware.
+The figure on the right shows the parallel efficiency of one of my solvers on a mesh with several thousands of elements.
+It is seen that the solver approaches the ideal (linear) speedup as the scheme order increases.
+The development of a good parallel program requires not only in-depth understanding of the algorithm and the design philosophy, but also knowledge of the hardware.